Ultra-nationalist resurgence could complicate Serbia's EU path

 Seselj, 61, was a mentor to Vucic until 2008 when his protege broke with the Radicals.

-Seselj, who has been battling colon cancer for several years, remains a fierce advocate of the "Greater Serbia" ideology that fueled bloodshed in the 1990s Yugoslav wars.
+Seselj, who has been battling colon cancer for several years, remains a fierce advocate of the "Greater Serbia" ideology that fuelled bloodshed in the 1990s Yugoslav wars.

 His goal is to secure enough members of parliament -- one third or 84 legislators -- to block any attempt to change Serbia's constitution if Belgrade comes under pressure during the EU negotiations to remove a constitutional reference to Kosovo being part of Serbia.